ttulttul/ComfyUI-FlowMatching-Upscaler/README.md

 | `cleanup_noise` | Flow-style noise ratio for the clean-up pass (0 keeps the latent untouched before denoising). |
 | `cleanup_denoise` | Denoising strength used during the clean-up pass. |

+### Modular nodes

+For workflows that benefit from ComfyUI’s caching, the repo also exposes a `FlowMatchingStage` node.
+Chain multiple stage nodes and feed the output latent from one stage into the next; only the stages whose inputs change will be recomputed.

+`FlowMatchingStage` accepts the same sampler/scheduler/CFG inputs as the composite node, plus per-stage controls:

+- `scale_factor`, `noise_ratio`, `skip_blend`, and `denoise` determine how the
+  stage behaves.
+- Optional dilated refinement mimics the all-in-one node’s global touch-up step.
+- The seed input lets you deterministically perturb or randomise individual stages.

 All other sampler-specific arguments (`sampler_name`, `scheduler`, `cfg`, `steps_per_stage`, `denoise`) are passed through to ComfyUI's sampling infrastructure.